cao-exe/course-gen/README.md

         * Semantic UI
 * (? points) External API (Undecided)
   * Implement Web Share API
-  * Use Bcrypt for user authentitcation
+  ~~* Use Bcrypt for user authentitcation ~~

-10 points total out of 8 required points
+* (5 points) Integrate user authentication
+    * Passport.js is a middleware for Node.js that allows for user authentication.
+It is flexible and can be used with many different strategies.
+It is easy to use and has a large community.
+    * Possible candidate solutions:
+        * Passport.js

 ## [Link to Initial Main Project File](app.mjs)